YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * RPi Zero on, green Led solid green,
 * Plug in USB cable (data and power), Dell A standard type USB port, RPi Zero micro USB port, Pi Hut website reports cable compatible with Zero and carries data,
 * RPi Zero powered from mains with micro USB PWR IN port
-* Retarted Dell laptop with USB cable attached to
+* Restarted Dell laptop with USB cable attached to
-* Can't access RPi OS file system, so can't shut it down powering off,
+* Can't access RPi OS file system, so can't shut it down gracefully, powering off,
 * Option 1. remove SD card and make changes likely harms SD card file system, and changes likely won't be recognized until reboot anyway, which currently can't be done gracefully
 * Option 2. unplug RPi Zero from mains will likely also harm SD card file system,
 * Option 3. add power down button to RPi Zero GPIO pins for equivalent of hard shut down on PC by holding down power button?
 But dangerous to do while the RPi Zero is powered on and might lead to worse damage to actual RPI Zero.
 Investigate if this is possible may be less harmful than; removing SD card (option 1), pulling the plug (option 2)